 Free Gradebook Template

 This free Gradebook Template for Excel started out as a very basic grade book spreadsheet, but it has evolved into something that is very useful, flexible, and powerful (and still free).
-The gradebook download includes 3 different types of grade books that can handle most of the major grading systems used in high school and colleges.
+We now have a few different types of grade books that can handle most of the major grading systems used in high school and colleges.

 For new teachers: I've included a lot of information on this page about how to use the grade book.
 There are some details that I wish I would have known my first time.